wellimbharath/tycho-simulation/Readme.md

 #### Native protocol:

-1. Create a protocol state struct that implements the `ProtocolSim` struct.
+1. Create a protocol state struct that implements the `ProtocolSim` trait.
 2. Create a tycho decoder for the protocol state: i.e. implement `TryFrom` for `ComponentWithState` to your new protocol state.